Luke 2:8-14

 Stone Manger.

-As for the manger, back in Jesus’ day they were not made of wood as you see in most nativity scenes.
+In Jesus’ day, they were not made of wood as you see in modern nativity scenes.
 They were carved out of stone, kind of a scooped affair, as pictured below.
-If you saw their stone manger pictured next to the garden tomb, the similarities would be immediately apparent.
+Place the stone manger pictured below next to the garden tomb and the similarities would be immediately apparent.

-To the shepherds, this would have served as THE SIGN OF JONAH.
+To the shepherds this was THE SIGN OF JONAH.
 Just as he was in the belly of the great fish for three days, so Jesus would be in “Heart of the earth” for three days when He died.
 Jonah’s story is actually a typology of His death.
 From the Virgin womb to the virgin tomb, this child was born to die for all of us. 💖

 –